Swim Lessons will resume in the late summer.

 Answer the questions below to find the swim lesson that fits.

 Free swim lesson assessments are available to determine the appropriate swim lesson stage for each student.
 Students who took lessons under the previous Y swim lesson structure (with level names like Pike, Ray, Eel) can easily transition to the new curriculum.
 Discuss what level is appropriate with anyone in our Aquatics Department, or register for the Stage that is most appropriate for the swimmer’s abilities and our trained staff will place students in the correct Stage during the first lesson.

-Ages: 15 and up
+AGES: 15 and up

 Membership with the Soundview Family YMCA is required and must last the entire duration of the swim season.
 Termination of membership is not automatic and must be requested in writing to our member service policy by the participant.

 REGISTRATION: Click to the Soundview YMCA Stingrays Swim Team Registration Form

-Ages: 3 and up
+AGES: 3 and up

 One-on-one swim lessons with a trained swim instructor.
 Each 30-minute session is scheduled between the instructor and the participant.

 REGISTRATION: You may register by filling out a Private Lesson Request Form: Soundview YMCA Private Swim Lesson Registration Form and leave it with our Member Services Team at the front desk.

 Private lessons are offered for YMCA members only.